kjeske/rudder/README.md

 # Getting started

 ## Installation
 Add the Ruddex nuget package to your application.
-One of the methods is to execute following statement from the command line in the project folder:
+One of the methods is to execute following command from the command line in the project folder:
 ```
 dotnet add package Ruddex
 ```